socialfoundations/causal-features/README.md

 This is code to reproduce experiments in the paper:

 > Vivian Y. Nastl and Moritz Hardt.
-"Predictors from causal features do not generalize better to new domains", 2024.
+"Do causal predictors generalize better to new domains?", 2024.

 <div align="center">
 <img src="experiments_causal/dag_diabetes.svg">